petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 ### Adding Products to a Catalog

 When adding a product, there are three product types: **Simple**, **Grouped**, and **Virtual**.
-See the [Introduction to Product Types](../product-management/creating-and-managing-products/product-types.md) for more information.
+See [Introduction to Product Types](../product-management/creating-and-managing-products/product-types.md) for more information.

 #### Adding Product Information

-The Liferay Commerce Catalog supports storing and managing a wide variety of product information.
-The following articles cover some of the available options:
+Liferay supports storing and managing a wide variety of product information using catalogs.
+See below to learn more about the product information management capabilities of Liferay.

 - [Product Options](../product-management/creating-and-managing-products/products/using-product-options.md)
 - [Product Specifications](../product-management/creating-and-managing-products/products/specifications.md)